-Trumpian Cocktails To Help You Forget The Past 100 Days
+Trumpian Cocktails To Help You Survive The State Of The Union

-Today marks President Trump’s 100th day in office.
+Today marks President Trump’s first state of the union address.
 No matter which side of the political aisle you find yourself on, you could probably use a drink right about now.
 We asked LA-based artist and mixologist Steph Russ—author of ENERGY: Cocktails to Get You UP— to craft some creative Trumpian cocktails, to commemorate making it this far.

 2 ounces rum